aaravnoronha/SportsAnalyticsPolygence/README.md

 | Logistic Regression | 98.88% | 97.39% |
 | Decision Tree | 100% | 98.26% |
 | Support Vector Machines | 99.13% | 96.52% |

+After analyzing the accuracy of each model based on the training and testing data, I have come to the conclusion that the best model, among the 3 listed above, is logistic regression.
+The reason I did not choose the decision tree is because of overfitting, which is explained below, but between logistic regression and SVM, the former was slightly preferable to the latter, because although SVM edged out LR by 0.25% on the training data, LR edged out SVM by 0.87% on the testing data.
+Also, a logistic regression model is generally better suited for structured data and already identified variables than SVM, which can be useful for unstructured or semi-structured data.

+Overfitting is clearly occurring with the Decision Tree Model on the training data, as it got 100% accuracy.
+This means that the model fits exactly against this training data, which is a drawback because it indicates that it is too specific to this data and if given new data, it will be unable to generalize well to it.
+Upon further research, I have found that decision trees often overfit the data and cannot adjust to new datasets as well as other models.